 The idea of 'exploring your subject', also commonly referred to as 'wider reading' or 'supra-curricular activities', can seem intimidating and mysterious.
 These resources should provide a good starting point if you're not sure where to look.

-Cambridge Applicant Support Programme 🔗 🌟 A new initiative offered by the Cambridge Admissions Office for students considering applying for 2021 entry.
+Apply: Cambridge 🔗 🌟 This initiative is Cambridge Admissions Office.
 The programmed will consist of a series of interactive sessions, mentoring and guided independent learning.
+Applications close in May 2023 for the 2023/4 application cycle.

 Cambridge HE+ 🔗 🌟 This website is extremely useful.
 Resources for each subject are clearly divided into specific topics, compiled by Cambridge post-graduate students and high-level research academics.
 Each topic contains guided activities, questions to consider and suggestions for further reading.
 The main subject pages also provide an insight into what it would be like to study the subject at university level.